-The Campus Meal Plan, LionCash, and PNC Bank accounts can be accessed using the id+ card even though they are three separate accounts.
-The technology eliminates the need for your student to carry multiple cards on campus by using one card to access multiple accounts.
+The Campus Meal Plan and LionCash can be accessed using the mobile id+ card or id+ card even though they are separate accounts.
+The technology eliminates the need for your student to carry multiple cards on campus by using one's smart device to access multiple accounts.

-- If your student uses the id+ card to make purchases at the Mill Café, the funds will be deducted from the Campus Meal Plan account. - If your student uses the id+ card at the Mill Café or for laundry, the funds will be deducted from the LionCash - If your student uses the id+ card in an ATM to withdraw or deposit money. the transaction will be deducted from the student's PNC account.
+- If your student uses the mobile id+ card or id+ card to make purchases at the Mill Café, the funds will be deducted from the Campus Meal Plan - If your student uses the mobile id+ card or id+ card at the Mill Café or for laundry, the funds will be deducted from the LionCash account.